 most recently, 2005–2017

 Dr. Scott Ramsay, Wilfred Laurier University

 About the Project

-Some interesting patterns are starting to emerge from the data, including a strong influence of clutch initiation date on the likelihood of a nest surviving to fledging.
-I am also interested in various aspects of the songs of male white-throats including their utility as an indicator of male identity in the absence of banding information for estimating year-over-year survival rates.
-Finally, I am also using stable isotope analysis of feathers grown prior to spring migration to estimate where the white-throats that breed in Algonquin Park spend the winter.
+Interesting patterns are emerging from the data, including a strong influence of clutch initiation date on the likelihood of a nest surviving to fledging.
+Dr. Ramsey is also interested in various aspects of the songs of male White-throated Sparrows including their utility as an indicator of male identity in the absence of banding information for estimating year-over-year survival rates.
+Finally, I am also using stable isotope analysis of feathers grown prior to spring migration to estimate where the White-throats that breed in Algonquin Park spend the winter.
 The data so far suggest that males winter farther north than females, tan-striped individuals winter farther north than white-striped individuals, and many of the birds in our population never leave Ontario in the winter.